ediaz13/rabbitmq-listeners/README.md

 # rabbitmq-listeners
-Publishers - Experiments with RabbitTemplate...
+Listeners - Experiments with RabbitTemplate...
 Just for fun!